Fidelity susceptibility for Lifshitz geometries via Lifshitz Holography

 \section{Lifshitz Bulk Dual}

-This boundary theory studied in the previous section is defined by non-relativistic Hamiltonian, so it is expected to be dual to a non-relativistic Lifshitz bulk theory \cite{a1, a2, a4, a5}.
-Now we will suppose that the Einstein-Dilaton-Maxwell-AdS-Lifshitz bulk action \cite{k1, k2, l1, l2} is holographically dual to the quantum non-relativistic bosonic system, and the fidelity susceptibility from the bulk theory matches the fidelity susceptibility of the boundary theory.
+This boundary theory studied in the previous section is defined by non-relativistic Hamiltonian.
+Now we will study a theory with Lifshitz symmetry in the bulk theory \cite{a1, a2, a4, a5}.
+Now we will suppose that the Einstein-Dilaton-Maxwell-AdS-Lifshitz bulk action \cite{k1, k2, l1, l2}.
+We would like to point out that the Schr\"{o}dinger symmetry is different from Lifshitz symmetry.
+However, a relation between the Lifshitz holography and certain Schr\"{o}dinger invariant quantum systems has been studied \cite{0sh1, 0sh2}.
+Thus, it will be interesting to note that we will demonstrate that the fidelity susceptibility obtained from this Lifshitz theory will match the results calculated in the previous section for the theory with Schr\"{o}dinger symmetry.
+This occurs as we study a static case, and so, it would be interesting to analyze if such a match occurs for other holographic calculations between such theories, for a static case.
 Thus, we propose the following action for the bulk theory \cite{l1, l2},

 where the potential is $V(\phi)=V_0\mathrm{e}^{\gamma\phi}$ with parameters $V_0$ and $\gamma$.
 Here $\phi$ is non-minimally coupled with electromagnetic potential, and the electromagnetic field strength coupled to scalar field as $\xi\mathrm{e}^{\lambda\phi}(F^{\mu\nu}F_{\mu\nu})$, such that $\xi, \lambda$ are suitable constants.